osusec/beavercds-backend/docs/guides/challenge-quickstart.md

       dockerfile: Dockerfile
     replicas: 2
     ports:
-      - internal: 31337   # the port the container listens on
+      - internal: 31337   # <-- what your container listens on
         expose:
-          http: my-chal   # exposed at https://my-chal.<challenges-domain>
+          http: my-chal   # <-- would expose at https://my-chal.chals.example.ctf
 ```
 :::